 With all the pet food health scares, many pet owners are turning to homemade pet food and treats.
 Done right, these home-cooked meals are far healthier than commercial food.
 If you’ve got a freeze drier, you can make this holistic vet’s 15-minute recipe for your cat or dog and easily freeze dry it in individual or daily portions.

 Dr. Ruth Roberts, a South Carolina holistic veterinarian, believes that home-cooked pet food can cure or alleviate the symptoms of most common pet problems such as obesity, skin allergies, cancer, diabetes and more.
 Dr. Roberts developed a one-pot meal for cats and dogs called “The Original Crockpet Diet”.
 These recipes have all the nutrition your pets need when you add in a multivitamin.
 Because freeze drying doesn’t damage nutrients in food the way dehydrating does, it’s safe to freeze-dry individual portions of this recipe.

-Dogs and cats need different nutrients, so be sure to download the appropriate version for your pet.
-If you want a one-on-one consultation with Dr. Roberts before you dive in, she’s happy to do phone consultations.
-You can get the basic Crockpet Diet recipe here for free.
+Dogs and cats need different nutrients, so be sure to use the appropriate version for your pet.
+If you want a one-on-one consultation with Dr. Roberts before you dive in, she’s happy to do email consultations.
+You can get The Original Crockpet Diet eBook here.

 If you’re freeze drying your own pet food or treats, we’d love to hear about it.
 Post your pet’s photo on our Facebook page and share your tips.